epfl-systemf/lorikeet/readme.md

 scalafixCaching := false
 ```

-This is because sbt task caching will avoid rerunning a task that has already been run with the same arguments and scala input files, but changes to the custom rules configuration file `.rules.conf` are not considered and would not trigger a re-run of scalafix.
+This is because sbt task caching will avoid rerunning a task that has already been run with the same arguments and scala input files, but changes to the custom rules configuration file `.rewriter.conf` are not considered and would not trigger a re-run of scalafix.

 ### Running a Check on Student Submissions